tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/dsa.md

 - And finding "Bob" in an Array could be fast if we knew the index, but when we only know the name "Bob", we need to compare each element (like with Linked Lists), and that takes time.
 - With a Hash Table however, finding "Bob" is done really fast because there is a way to go directly to where "Bob" is stored, using something called a **hash function**.

-A hash function take in a value we want to store and return a **hash code**.
+A hash function take in a string value (key) and return a **hash code**.
+It converts a string into a number (giống index của array).

 - A **HashSet** is an implementation of a set - a collection of unique keys.
 - **HashMap and HashTable** are both implementations of a Map - a collection of key value pairs where the keys are unique (kind of like a lookup table).
-HashTable does not allow a null key, but HashMap does.
+HashTable does NOT allow a null key, but HashMap does.

-HashMaps = Hash tables = Dictionaries

 ## Algorithm Terminnologies